 Indian food is best for vegans because most Indians are vegetarian or vegan.
 Often it is easy to make the Indian food vegan.
 Cooking Indian food is a perfect solution if you like flavorful meals with a spicy and aromatic taste.

-Even if vegetarian it is very easy to convert it in vegan meals.
-Milk and cheese can be replaced we all know today what we can use instead of milk or cheese.
-Eggs are anyways not often used in Indian food.
+Even if vegetarian, it is effortless to convert it into vegan meals.
+Milk and cheese you can replace, we all know today what we can use instead of milk or cheese.
+Replace cheese with tofu and milk with plant-based milk like coconut milk, for example.
+Indian food anyways not often uses eggs.

-Let the Indian food adventure begin and we will find out why Indian Food is best for vegans.
+Let the Indian food adventure begin, and you will find out why Indian Food is best for vegans.

 Because vegan cooking in India is is healthy, delicious, easy and flavourful, says Indian cook Mallika Basu

 Here are my top reasons why Indian food is best if you’re vegan:

 At its simplest, this is aromatic rice sautéed with whole spices, but pulao can be the centerpiece of any meal, toss with vegetables, from peas, peppers, and tomatoes to spinach.
 Serve pulao up with a lemony cucumber, tomato, and fresh coriander salad, with plenty of pickles and roasted papad.

 Read a recipe for popeye Pulao and spiced aromatic spinach rice here.

 Stewed lentil curry, dal is lifted with a tadka or tempering – spices and other ingredients sizzled in hot oil.
 While ghee in dal is sublime, you can also use mustard oil and coconut oil for flavour, or vegetable/sunflower oil to cook your dal tadka.

 Read a recipe for autumnal lentil squash and vegetable stew here.